William Richards Castle Jr.: Japan

 Although the modification of the treaty was supported by Japanese Prime Minister Osachi Hamaguchi, the Japanese military was outraged at any restrictions.
 Naval Chief of Staff Admiral Kanji Katō refused to attend a farewell dinner for Castle.
 When Naval Minister Takarabe Takeshi repeated the invitation, the Admiral resigned rather than attend.
-Another Japanese Naval officer Yeiji Kusakari committed the traditional suicide known as Seppuku, widely thought to be in protest of the treaty.
+Yeiji Kusakari, another Japanese Naval officer, committed the traditional suicide known as Seppuku, widely thought to be in protest of the treaty.

 Castle returned to his post of Assistant Secretary of State on May 27, 1930.
 The position of U.S. Ambassador to Japan remained vacant until William Cameron Forbes (1870–1959) presented his credentials on September 25, 1930.

 Under Secretary

 On April 1, 1931, Castle was appointed Under Secretary of State following the death of Joseph Potter Cotton.
 He was confirmed on December 17, 1931, and served until March 5, 1933.
 It was the second-ranking post in the department to Henry L. Stimson in the Herbert Hoover administration.
 Castle was acting Secretary of State during negotiation of the Hoover Moratorium on World War I reparations in 1931.
 The press appreciated his communications on the negotiations.

 In September 1931 Castle tried to defuse the tense situation that developed in the aftermath of the Japanese invasion of Manchuria.

 With the election of Democrat Franklin D. Roosevelt, Castle was replaced by William Phillips (1878–1968) as Under Secretary.